RutujaPotdar/Github-web-scraping/README.md

 # Github-web-scraping
 Github has various repositories.
-I scraped some of the pages from github to extract information of these repo and stored in csv file.
+I scraped some of the pages from github to extract information of these repo.

 It contains information :